» Student Organizations

 Chapman University Fowler School of Law students maintain several cultural law societies that help keep diversity both in ideas and people at the forefront of discussion.
-Learn more about the eight different cultural law societies at Chapman.
+Learn more about the cultural law societies at Chapman.

 Legal fraternity chapters at The Fowler School of Law offer excellent networking opportunities along with camaraderie and support.
-Learn more about the two legal fraternities and see if a Chapman chapter fits you.
+Learn more about the legal fraternities and see if a Chapman chapter fits you.

 + - Philosophy of Law Societies

 The Fowler School of Law supports the continuous study of all interpretations of the Constitution and the law.
 Organizations on campus help keep the discussion fresh by bringing in speakers and holding debates on a myriad of subjects in various areas of the law.
-Learn more about the six different Philosophy of Law Societies at Chapman.
+Learn more about the Philosophy of Law Societies at Chapman.

 + - Practice Area Societies

 Student-based professional organizations provide opportunities for students to meet potential future employers and network with sitting judges, practicing attorneys and other legal professionals in areas targeted to their areas of interest.
 Learn more

 + - Student Bar Association

 The Student Bar Association is a multi-functional organization.
 First the SBA Board serves as a liaison between the student body and administration and faculty.
 To facilitate this communication and to address student-specific needs, board members serve on several committees.
 The SBA is also responsible for funding student activities and organizations.
 Finally, the SBA Board provides social opportunities for students at several school-wide functions annually.

 The Honor Council